PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 ## Right-to-left worksheet

-Worksheets can be set individually whether column "A" should start at left or right side.
+Worksheets can be set individually whether column `A` should start at left or right side.
 Default is left.
 Here is how to set columns from right-to-left.